 Joey: Nope. (looks around) Where is he?

-Kit & Joey: (together) Lee – Lee! (they see the lifeguard as he jumps into the pool)
+Kit and Joey: (together) Lee – Lee!
+(They see the lifeguard as he jumps into the pool.)

-Kit: Call 911!
+Kit: Call 9-1-1!

-Joey: (jumping up and down and accidentally slips and falls into the pool.)
+Joey: (Jumping up and down, he accidentally slips and falls into the pool.)
 Help!

 Kit: (jumps in) Joey!
 I’m coming!
 Hold on.
 (Kit hangs on to Joey and drags him to the side of the stage.
-Water gulping sounds and struggling sounds.
-Lifeguard disappears and come back up on stage with Lee.
+There are water gulping sounds and struggling sounds.
+The lifeguard disappears and comes back up on stage with Lee.
 The lifeguard performs CPR on Lee.
 Lee responds.)

 Lee: (coughing and sputtering) I feel sick.
 Where’s Mommy?

 Kit: She’ll be here soon.
-Thank You Mr. Lifeguard, you saved Lee’s life today.
+Thank you, Mr. Lifeguard.
+You saved Lee’s life today.

 Lifeguard: It’s Finn.
-You’re welcome and thank you for helping today.
-(Lifeguard leaves)
+You’re welcome, and thank you for helping today.
+(Finn leaves.)

-Kit: Lee, Are you okay?
-(Lee nods) Joey, you don’t know how to swim right?
+Kit: Lee, are you okay?
+(Lee nods.)
+Joey, you don’t know how to swim right?
 So you jumped into the water and sank like a stone.
-Ok, let me calm down. (take a deep breath) I have two things to say right now.
+Ok, let me calm down. (takes a deep breath) I have two things to say right now.

-Lee and Joey: (together) what?
+Lee and Joey: (together) What?

-Kit: #1 – I am happy you two are safe. #2 – I have two of the silliest brothers in the world.
+Kit: Number one – I am happy you two are safe.
+Number 2 – I have two of the silliest brothers in the world.

 Lee: Why silly?